GGirishya/Takemeter/README.md

 **AI201 Project 3 | Guillaume Girishya | Member ID 155499**

 ---

 ## Community Choice

 **r/LiverpoolFC** (645,000+ members) is one of the largest football club subreddits.
-I chose it because I am a liverpool fan and, its posts fall naturally into distinct discourse modes: raw emotional reactions to goals and results, bold opinions about players and managers, evidence-based tactical arguments, and transfer news.
-These four types are genuinely different in tone, structure, and intent, making it a strong candidate for a text classifier.
+It was chosen because its posts fall naturally into distinct discourse modes: raw emotional reactions to goals and results, bold opinions about players and managers, evidence-based tactical arguments, and transfer news.
+These four types are genuinely different in tone, structure, and intent — making it a strong candidate for a text classifier.
 The community is also highly active, providing abundant labeled data from a single consistent source.

 ---

 ## Label Taxonomy

 | Label | Definition |